 Turtle Island Wildlife Management Area

-Boat access only between Daufuskie Island and Savannah.
+Turtle Island Wildlife Management Area can be reached by boat access only between Daufuskie Island and Savannah.
 1700 acres of salt marsh, maritime forest and barrier beach.
+The beach is an important foraging and resting area for migratory shorebirds as well as a known nesting area for beach-nesting shorebirds.
 By appointment only.
 Regulated hunting.